Print share on Facebook Share on twitter

 2012

+The main purpose of the Alert List is to draw the attention of NPPOs to emerging pests, diseases and invasive alien plants possibly presenting a risk to the EPPO region and achieve early warning.
+It can also be used by EPPO to select candidates which may be submitted to a Pest Risk Analysis (PRA).
 Species included in the Alert List have been selected by the EPPO Secretariat or proposed by EPPO member countries, because they may present a risk to the EPPO region.
+A species is maintained on the EPPO Alert List for a period of time (up to three years).
 Most species are still of limited distribution, or absent from the EPPO region.
 Each addition to the EPPO Alert List is also marked by a short article in the EPPO Reporting Service.
-The objective of the EPPO Alert List is to provide early warning and eventually to propose candidates which may be subjected to a PRA.
-Species recorded in the Alert List are assessed through the EPPO Prioritization process to determine whether they should fall into the List of Invasive Alien Plants, the Observation List, or a PRA should be conducted.
+Following a period of time, invasive alien plants recorded in the Alert List are assessed through the EPPO Prioritization process to determine whether they should be included in the List of Invasive Alien Plants, the Observation List, the list of minor concern, or a PRA should be conducted for listing on A1/A2 lists.

 Plant name